SPGryphons/YCEP-Challenges-2023/README.md

 This repository contains a database of challenges, container configurations and CTFd hosting scripts for YCEP 2023.

+Note that not all challenges have README.md solutions, oops.

 ## Deployment

 For deployment on remote/local, run: